mickoissicko/ussr/README.md

+# DISCONTINUED
+THIS PROJECT HAS BEEN DISCONTINUED AS OF TODAY (30TH SEP, 2024).

+PLEASE USE USSRR, OR USSR-REBORN.
+IT IS A COMPLETE RECODE OF THE USSR; A BETTER, FASTER, AND IMPROVED PROJECT.

+EVERYTHING ELSE HERE WILL BE ARCHIVED!

 ### What is it?

 I started this program as a barebones, small, and lightweight tool to allow my friends to start/stop the SMP if I am unable to do it.